JuliusJoker92/HDK-Commander/README.md

 ## 📖 Overview

 **HDK Commander** streamlines the complex workflow of editing PlayStation Home scenes.
-It allows users to turn "Online-Only" scenes (which crash RPCS3) into "Local Offline" scenes that load instantly from the hard drive.
+It allows users to turn "Online-Only" scenes into "Local Offline" scenes and more.

 **Key Features:**
 * **📦 Smart Extraction:** Auto-detects and unpacks `.pkg`, `.sdat`, `.bar`, and `.sharc` files.